wanderlust-create/open-civic-data-blockchain-builder/README.md

 ## Features

-- 📂 Saves each bill and vote event into timestamped `.json` files
+* 📂 Saves each bill and vote event into timestamped `.json` files
-- 🧱 Organizes output by session, chamber, and bill identifier
+* 🧱 Organizes output by session, chamber, and bill identifier
-- 🗃️ Logs every processing step to `data_processed/` and error cases to `data_not_processed/`
+* 🗃️ Logs every processing step to `data_processed/` and error cases to `data_not_processed/`
-- 🧾 Auto-creates placeholder files when votes reference missing bills
+* 🗓️ Auto-creates placeholder files when votes reference missing bills
-- 🧠 Prompts user for missing legislative_session (optional toggle), enabling real-time error correction without restarting the script
+* 🧠 Prompts user for missing legislative\_session (optional toggle), enabling real-time error correction without restarting the script
-- 📝 Tracks new sessions entered via prompt in `new_sessions_added.txt`
+* 📝 Tracks new sessions entered via prompt in `new_sessions_added.txt`
-- 🔧 Modular file structure using `handlers/`, `utils/`, and `main.py`
+* 🔧 Modular file structure using `handlers/`, `utils/`, and `main.py`

 ---